riyadadlani02/PROBABILIO/README.md

 Probabilio is a cutting-edge programming language designed for building system dynamic models and performing rigorous checks using a seamless integration of first-order logic and probability.
 It provides a powerful and expressive platform for modeling complex dynamic systems and ensuring their reliability through advanced verification methods.

+Install

+It can be built from source if you like, but the best way to install it is from this repo

+Once installed the model checker of probabilio needs access to a SMT solver, otherwise probabilio will default to generating SMT of models only.
+Microsoft's Z3 is the recommended solver at this time and can be downloaded here : https://www.microsoft.com/en-us/research/project/z3-3/

+Then in order for Fault to find your solver you need to set two configuration variables

+export SOLVERCMD="z3"
+export SOLVERARG="-in"

 Features